The investment industry is filled with a number of wise old sayings.

 Be fearful when others are greedy.
 Be greedy when others are fearful.

 Markets can remain irrational longer than you can remain solvent.

 Another one you hear all the time is, “Invest for the long-term”, and for good reason.
 Despite recession, wars, or political uncertainty, markets have historically gone up in the long-term.
 In this case the long term can refer to 50 years, or more.
+A long term investment requires significant patience and discipline.
 Active investors trying to time the market often have the deck stacked against them.
 Miss just a few of the best days in the year and your returns pale in comparison with an investor who stayed invested in the market.